Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Static Pricing Limits and Adaptive Pricing Enhancements

-Theorem~\ref{thm:RegretCapVioAlgo4} implies that Algorithm~\ref{alg:AlgoProbKnownDiscrete} is feasible, up to constants, with respect to the capacity constraints and achieves an $O(\log(n))$ regret, which significantly improves upon the $\Omega(\sqrt{n})$ lower bound on either the expected regret or constraint violation of any static pricing algorithm obtained in Theorem~\ref{thm:lbStatic}.
-As a result, Theorem~\ref{thm:RegretCapVioAlgo4} highlights the benefit of adaptivity in online Fisher markets and motivates the further development of adaptive pricing algorithms for this novel problem setting.
-To further highlight the advantages of Algorithm~\ref{alg:AlgoProbKnownDiscrete} as compared to static pricing approaches, we present numerical experiments in Appendix~\ref{apdx:staticVdynamic}, which show that Algorithm~\ref{alg:AlgoProbKnownDiscrete} achieves a low regret with almost no constraint violation even for large problem instances with $n=20,000$ users.
+Theorem~\ref{thm:RegretCapVioAlgo4} implies that Algorithm~\ref{alg:AlgoProbKnownDiscrete} satisfies the capacity constraints, up to constants, and achieves an $O(\log(n))$ regret, significantly improving upon the $\Omega(\sqrt{n})$ lower bound on either the expected regret or constraint violation of static pricing obtained in Theorem~\ref{thm:lbStatic}.
+Thus, Theorem~\ref{thm:RegretCapVioAlgo4} highlights the benefit of adaptivity in online Fisher markets and motivates the further development of adaptive pricing algorithms for this problem setting.
+We also note that the logarithmic regret guarantee achieved by Algorithm~\ref{alg:AlgoProbKnownDiscrete} matches known lower bounds in the online linear programming literature~\citep{bray2019logarithmic}, further highlighting the efficacy of Algorithm~\ref{alg:AlgoProbKnownDiscrete}.
+To further underscore the advantages of Algorithm~\ref{alg:AlgoProbKnownDiscrete} compared to static pricing, we present numerical experiments in Appendix~\ref{apdx:staticVdynamic}, which show that Algorithm~\ref{alg:AlgoProbKnownDiscrete} achieves a low regret with almost no constraint violation even for large problem instances with $n=10,000$ users.
+Moreover, in Section~\ref{sec:specific-bds-noCapVio-algos1-2}, we present a variant of Algorithm~\ref{alg:AlgoProbKnownDiscrete} that respects resource capacities while still achieving a regret of $O(\log(n))$.

-Despite the significant advantages of Algorithm~\ref{alg:AlgoProbKnownDiscrete} as compared to static pricing approaches, it has its limitations in applications when the distribution $\D$ is non-discrete and knowledge of the distribution $\D$ is not readily available (in which case the certainty equivalent problem $CE(\d_t)$ cannot be solved at each step).
-To address these concerns of Algorithm~\ref{alg:AlgoProbKnownDiscrete}, in the next section, we develop a revealed preference algorithm that does not use any distributional information when making pricing decisions and is applicable for general (non-discrete) probability distributions.
+Despite the significant advantages of Algorithm~\ref{alg:AlgoProbKnownDiscrete} compared to static pricing, it has its limitations in applications when knowledge of the distribution $\D$ is not readily available.
+Moreover, as noted in Section~\ref{subsubsec:adaptiveExEq}, Algorithm~\ref{alg:AlgoProbKnownDiscrete} requires a discrete distribution $\D$ with finite support (in which case the certainty equivalent problem $CE(\d_t)$ can be tractably solved at each step) and does not naturally extend to continuous distributions.
+To address these concerns, in the next section, we develop a revealed preference algorithm that does not use any distributional information and is applicable for general (non-discrete) distributions.